|Fast facts on the Video CD Card|

 The Video CD Card, called the Movie Card (ムービーカード) in Japan, is a daughtercard-like peripheral that plugs into the Sega Saturn (though the door the battery is accessed from), and, as the name suggests, allows the Saturn to play Video CDs (VCDs), otherwise known as the White Book disc standard.
 The Video CD Card also allows the hardware playback of MPEG-1 (version 1) video in certain games, leading to higher quality full motion video for use in cutscenes (and occasionally, gameplay).

-Technically the Sega Saturn was the first video game console released that allowed the playback of VCD discs, however the Video CD Card was released seven months after the console's debut in Japan, allowing the PC-FX to give VCD playback to consumers earlier.
+The Video CD Card was released seven months after the console's debut in Japan.
 Nevertheless, the Video CD card stands as one of the earliest attempts at transforming a system traditionally used for games into something more akin to a general entertainment device.
 It was released in Japan and Europe and variants were manufactured by Sega, Victor, and Hitachi.
 Many cards are also capable of handling the rarely seen Photo CDs (or Biege Book disc standard), and there have also been reports of unlicensed video decoder cards.

 With the Photo CD and Video CD standards only being finalised in 1992 and 1993 respectively, the formats were still relatively new when the Saturn was released, and similar to the relationship with the Xbox 360 and HD-DVD standard, and PlayStation 3 and Blu-Ray standard seen in later generations, for a short while the Saturn became a spokesperson for the two technologies, attempting to persuade consumers to switch from analogue systems such as VHS.